lgeurts/dwm-dotfiles/README.md

 [![AUR](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/lgeurts/dwm-dotfiles/blob/master/LICENSE.md) [![Project Status: Active](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)
 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

 This repository comprises an assortment of scripts and configuration files built upon [Arch Linux](archlinux.org) and [suckless](suckless.org) dwm.
-The objective is to deliver a stable, clutter-free, and ergonomic desktop environment tailored for advanced users.
+Its objective is to deliver a stable, clutter-free, and ergonomic desktop environment tailored for advanced users.

-All updates and enhancements aim to avoid breaking changes, aligning with the rolling-release nature of the underlying system, while requiring minimal maintenance.
+All updates and enhancements aim to avoid breaking changes, aligning with the rolling-release nature of the underlying OS, while requiring minimal maintenance.
 ### My all in one patched suckless tools (dwm, dmenu, st, slstatus, slock)
 ![Clean desktop](https://github.com/lgeurts/dwm-dotfiles/blob/main/assets/17-12-2015-02.png)